tspindler-cms/tetet-vwv/README.txt

     ColeMinor - created graphics for the mod

 Final thanks to the past contributors:
-    - karla - creator of the mod for IL-2 1946
+    - karla - creator of the Bon Homme Richard mod for IL-2 1946
-    - NightIntruder - porting the mod to Arma 3 initially
+    - NightIntruder - porting the CVA-31 mod to Arma 3 initially
-    - TheSn4k3 - provided shuttle shoe and wires
+    - TheSn4k3 - provided shuttle shoe and wires for the carriers

 Known Limitations
 =================